 His father died at the age of 46 of a heart attack.
 His mother is alive and well.
 His 61-year-old brother just had “bypass surgery” last year.
 He takes “a pill for his thyroid and one for his high blood pressure,” but can’t identify what they are.

 Physical examination reveals a moderately overweight male who is obviously uncomfortable.
 His skin is pale and diaphoretic.
 He is finding it hard to concentrate on questions because of the pain.
-His Pulse is 78, weak but regular.
+His pulse is 78, weak but regular.
 His respirations are 26 with a pulse oximetry reading of 96%.
-His Blood Pressure is 92/64.
+His blood pressure is 92/64.
 He is placed on the monitor and found to be in sinus rhythm.
-A 12 lead ECG is completed and is shown above.
-What is your diagnosis and are there any other diagnostic questions you should answer?
+A 12-lead ECG is completed and is shown above.

-An IV infusion of NSS should be started to maintain his blood pressure.
+An IV infusion of normal saline solution should be started to maintain his blood pressure.
 His current blood pressure is marginal at best and we know that inferior wall myocardial infarction can become hypotensive very quickly.

 His pain should be treated.
-Morphine is the drug of choice for the pain of infarction (although should be used with caution in the treatment of unstable angina).
+Morphine is the drug of choice for the pain of infarction.
+However, it should be used with caution in the treatment of unstable angina.

 He does NOT require supplemental oxygen because his oxygen saturation is >94% on room air and he is NOT complaining of shortness of breath.

-Last reviewed and updated by Amanda Spier, RN, BSN on Mar 29, 2017
+Last reviewed and updated by Caitlin Goodwin on Dec 5, 2021LinkedIn